-- Association of British Science Writers has information and advice.
+- Association of British Science Writers (ABSW) has information and advice.

 - Working in Science Policy - blog post from Queen Mary researcher's blog with some useful links and resources.

-- Management Consultancies Association - organisation representing consultancy industry.
+- Management Consultancies Association (MCA) - organisation representing consultancy industry.
 Includes careers resources and vacancy listings.